 To create an account for yourself, visit https://asana.com and select Get Started

 You can choose to sign up:

-- Using your Google Account if you’re using Asana Premium
+- Using your Google account if you're using Asana Premium, Business, or Enterprise.

 From an invite

 When you receive an invitation: